jreijn/jreijn.github.com/content/post/2025-10-04-improve-monitoring-for-windows-ec2-instances-with-the-cloudwatch-agent/index.md

 ## Creating a Windows Server EC2 instance

 When creating a Windows instance in AWS CDK you will need to place the instance in one of the subnets of your VPC.
-Pick a specific Windows AMI like Windows Server 2022 and make sure to reference our IAM instance role when creating the image, otherwise a default role is created without the proper permissions.
+Pick a specific Windows AMI like Windows Server 2022 and make sure to reference our IAM instance role, otherwise a default role is created without the proper permissions.

 ```typescript
 // Create a Windows based EC2 instance